 Looking for something a little different for your next trip to Italy?
 Umbria is one of Italy’s best-kept secrets.
 Nicknamed Italy’s green heart, the region is brimming with medieval towns, outdoors activities and some of the best food and wine to be found in the country.
-We’ve picked the best things to do in Umbria for an unforgettable trip.
+I’ve picked the best things to do in Umbria for an unforgettable trip.

 - 1. Go Hunting for Truffles (Then Eat Them)